Sea Salt: A Complete Guide

 Flake Salt: A form for of sea salt, what separates flake salt from other varieties is its texture.
 The most popular form of flake salt is Maldon, a British-based company, which is made by boiling and filtering seawater is filtered and boiled to remove impurities and then heated until the salt crystals are formed.
 Flake salt can be used anywhere sea salt can be used but also make a great finishing salt.

 Kosher Salt: Kosher salt is harvested by either evaporation or from mining the earth, so it may or may not be considered a sea salt.
-Kosher originally got its name for its use in the preparation of meat according to the requirements of Jewish dietary guidelines, however today is often often simply refers to coarse-grained salt made from the salt crystals.
-It does not contain iodine, but does sometimes have anti-caking agents.
-It has a cleaner, more even, and less salt taste than ordinary table salt, but is more processed than sea salt.
+Kosher originally got its name for its use in the preparation of meat according to the requirements of Jewish dietary guidelines, however, today is often simply refers to coarse-grained salt made from the salt crystals.
+It does not contain iodine but does sometimes have anti-caking agents.
+It has a cleaner, more even, and less salty taste than ordinary table salt, but is more processed than sea salt.